saidvandeklundert/saidvandeklundert.github.io/_posts/2019-07-20-saltstack-cli-custom-execution-module.md

 Using our own custom execution module.
 ======================================

-We can create an execution module that can work with any proxy minion type.
-This can make things easier in case we use different proxy minion types or in case we plan to migrate to another proxy minion type in the future.
+Let's create a function in an execution module that can work with any proxy minion type.
 To be able to pass commands to different proxy minion types, we would have to ensure that the function will:
 -	Check what proxy minion type it is dealing with
 -	Use the correct execution module
 -	Handle the output from the different proxy minions